Skip to main content

 How does SBID work with universities?

-SBID pioneered engagement between universities and industry in the UK in its founding year to assess how fit-for-purpose courses and tuition transfers into the commercial world post-graduation.
-Until that time education and employment had not engaged in the sector of interior design.
+SBID pioneered an engagement between universities in the UK and the industry in 2009 to assess how courses and tuition transfers into the commercial world post-graduation.
+Until that time, education and employment had not engaged in the sector of interior design to bridge the gap between training and application.

-A Memorandum of Understanding between SBID and Interior Educators was formed from a selection of three interior design bodies in 2009.
-The agreement shaped the blend across 12 UK universities to collectively establish an agreement to form and improve the outcome of course content for a career in interior design.
+A Memorandum of Understanding between SBID and a collective of interior educators was formed.
+The agreement was shaped across 12 UK universities to collectively establish a structure to improving the outcome of course content for a career in interior design.

-In 2011, following an introduction from the Minister of Universities and the Department of Education, SBID formed collaborations with universities directly empowered to provide interior design degrees, it continued with its highly researched remit to measure course content.
+In 2011, following an introduction from the Minister of Universities and the Department of Education, SBID formed collaborations with universities directly empowered to provide interior design degrees with a highly researched remit to measure course content.
 By 2015, SBID was validated with accreditation status by the HESA’s Key Information Set (now known as Unistats Dataset) for interior design and in the same year, created 5 modules for interior design BA and MA degree courses which are registered with HESA.

 How are BA and MA degree courses accredited?